valancej/documentation/_basic/getting-started/deployment-pipelines.md

 ### Deployment Integrations

-As part of our deployment pipelines, Codeship provides turnkey deployment integrations for many common hosting providers, such as AWS ElasticBeanstalk, Heroku, Google App Engine and more.
+As part of our deployment pipelines, Codeship provides turnkey deployment integrations for many common hosting providers, such as AWS Elastic Beanstalk, Heroku, Google App Engine and more.

 To use a deployment integration, just click on the logo of your provider after creating your pipeline and add your authentication and configuration information as required.